 IT Services at Halle Institute for Economic Research (IWH) – Member of the Leibniz Association

-Assistant Professor at VU Amsterdam & Head of Research Group in the Department of Financial Markets at Halle Institute for Economic Research (IWH) – Member of the Leibniz Association
+Professor at Otto-von-Guericke University Magdeburg & Head of Research Group in the Department of Financial Markets at Halle Institute for Economic Research (IWH) – Member of the Leibniz Association

 Doctoral student and researcher in the Department of Financial Markets at Halle Institute for Economic Research (IWH) – Member of the Leibniz Association